 It is often the case that matrix $\bbX$ is not perfectly known, due to noisy and incomplete observations.
 Since the noise is typically full rank, if the matrix $\bbX$ is completely observed, the truncated SVD can be used to remove (filter) the noise in the spectral components (singular vectors) that are orthogonal to the data.
 The problem is more intricate when the values of the matrix $\bbX$ are observed only in a subset of entries.
-With $\ccalM $ denoting that subset, the goal in this setup is to solve the problem
+With $\ccalM $ denoting that subset, the goal in this setup is to solve

 which is often referred to as matrix completion.
 In this case, the problem is non-convex and does not have a closed-form solution.
-However, a number of efficient algorithms (from convex approximations based on the nuclear norm to iterative SVD decompositions) along with theoretical approximation guarantees are available \cite{cai2010singular, candes2010power}.
+However, a number of efficient algorithms, from convex approximations based on the nuclear norm to iterative SVD decompositions, along with theoretical approximation guarantees are available \cite{cai2010singular, candes2010power}.
 Interestingly, by leveraging the PARAFAC decomposition \cite{hitchcock1927expression}, similar approaches can be used for tensor-denoising and tensor-completion problems.

-As detailed next, our approach is to leverage these techniques to estimate the a low-rank matrix representation of the SA-VF (Section \ref{S:low_rank_matrix_Q_estimation}) and a low-rank tensor decomposition of a multidimensional SA-VF (Section \ref{S:low_rank_tensor_Q_estimation}).
+As detailed next, our approach is to exploit these techniques to estimate a low-rank matrix representation of the SA-VF (Section \ref{S:low_rank_matrix_Q_estimation}) and a low-rank tensor decomposition of a multidimensional SA-VF (Section \ref{S:low_rank_tensor_Q_estimation}).